braincorp/robustus/README.md

 Make sure that binary package cache is suitable for your platform.
 It is highly recommended to use cached packages only on the machine there they have been compiled.
+If robustus cache is not empty external packages will be added to robustus cache.

 To upload/download from amazon S3 cloud you should also specify bucket name, key and secret key.